-Constituting objective evidence of loss is a lasting or significant decline in the value of the security for equity investments, or the emergence of a significant deterioration in credit risk materialised by a risk of non-recovery for debt investments
+Constituting objective evidence of loss is a lasting or significant decline in the value of the security for equity investments, or the emergence of a significant deterioration in credit risk materialised by a risk of non-recovery for debt investments.

-For equity investments, the Oney Banque Accord group uses quantitative criteria like evidence of potential impairment.
-These quantitative criteria rely mainly on a loss in the equity instrument of at least 30% of its value over a period of six consecutive months.
-The Oney Banque Accord group also takes into consideration factors such as the issuer's financial difficulties, short-term prospects, etc.
+For equity investments, the Oney group uses quantitative criteria like evidence of potential impairment.
+These quantitative criteria are based mainly on a loss of the equity instrument of at least 30% of its value over a period of 6 consecutive months.
+The Oney Group also considers factors such as financial difficulties of the issuer, short-term prospects etc.

-Beyond these criteria, the Oney Banque Accord group recognised an impairment in the event of a decline in value greater than 50% or observed for more than three years.
+Beyond these criteria, the Oney Group recognised an impairment in the event of a decline in value greater than 50% or observed for more than three years.